Ignatius20/Ignatius20/README.md

 - 👀 I’m interested in Cyber Security, Artificial Intelligence
 - 🌱 I’m currently learning Cyber Security
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me at linkedin

 <!---
 Ignatius20/Ignatius20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.